 - The Münster and Osnabrück Agreements were not allowed to speak to the papal representative.
 The influence of the papacy on the kingdoms came to end.
 The system is secularized.

-- Catholics, Lutherans and Calvinists were granted equal rights.
-The ruling of Augsburg (1555) was confirmed by the ruling power to determine ‘’religion’’ on owns territory.
+- Catholics, Lutherans, and Calvinists were granted equal rights.
+The ruling of Augsburg (1555) was confirmed by the ruling power to determine ‘’religion’’ on owns the territory.

-- The kingdoms identifies physical boundaries mutually and the sovereignties are confirmed.
+- The kingdoms identify physical boundaries mutually and the sovereignties are confirmed.
 In this way, tax collection became more feasible and the enriched states established regular armies.

-- Thanks to this agreements Congresses Diplomacy started.
-Thats way modern diplomacy conventions and rules have begun to be developed.
+- Thanks to these agreements Congresses Diplomacy started.
+That’s way modern diplomacy conventions and rules have begun to be developed.

-1776 American Revolution and 1789 French Revolution developments have strengthened understanding towards the nation state.
+1776 American Revolution and 1789 French Revolution developments have strengthened understanding of the nation-state.
 Structures beyond the state began to gain power in international relations today.

 History Today : Richard Cavendish’s article